 The next day, was a hangover day, but with a wake-up call at 5:00 to have a small bush walk… Ouch 🙂 The walk was just one hour (thank god) and mostly about trees, bushes, animal habits, and some stories.
 The guide told us that there could be leopards in the area, as despite the fences, the leopard can climb trees and jump very high, so they can enter and exit easily, which made us regret the decision to sleep in a tent 🙂

 Blyde River Canyon

-This Kruger Safari was an adventure with many mishaps and turnarounds… We did manage to see the Big 5 (Elephant, Lion, Cape Buffalo, Leopard and Rhino) and some more (Baboons, Giraffes, hippos) in only one day… and with an adrenaline bonus of passing through a fire and having to exit the Kruger National Park after (way after…) the closing time.
+This Kruger Safari was an adventure with many mishaps and turnarounds… We did manage to see the Big 5 (Elephant, Lion, Cape Buffalo, Leopard, and Rhino) and some more (Baboons, Giraffes, hippos) in only one day… and with an adrenaline bonus of passing through fire and having to exit the Kruger National Park after (way after…) the closing time.